Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

    This involves learning about the necessary tools, performance measurement and debugging and sounds like an interesting challenge.
 	 Wasm should be faster and I want to better understand why my implementation isn't.
 1. I want to try getting rid of the JS glue code again, just out of spite.
-   Reading a [blogpost by Gloo][gloo-post], a modular wasm toolkit, I found solutions for all the unsolved problems I have encountered.
+   Reading a [blogpost by Gloo][gloo-post], a modular Wasm toolkit, I found solutions for all the unsolved problems I have encountered.
 1. Explore using `wasm-bindgen-test` for headless browser tests from Rust

 Thanks for reading!